blake-regalia/gulp-soda.js/README.md

 - `gulp` - the gulp object
 - `$` - an object containing all gulp plugins automatically loaded via your module's `package.json`'s `devDependencies` that start with 'gulp-' or 'vinyl-'.
 The keys on this object have had their first word and dash removed, and all subsequent dashes replaced with underscores.
     - e.g. `gulp-babel` would get loaded into `$.babel`, and `vinyl-source-stream` into `$.source_stream`
-- `src` - relative path to the directory given by the target, e.g. `lib/webapp`
+- `src` - relative path to the input directory given by the target, e.g. `lib/webapp`
+    - > Note: if this task's options object includes a `.src` key, then that value is appended to this string
-- `dest` - relative path to the directory given by the target, e.g. `dist/webapp`
+- `dest` - relative path to the output directory given by the target, e.g. `dist/webapp`

 #### this:
 When exporting the recipe function, you should use the declarative `function` syntax so that `this` will have:
 - `.options` - an object that receives any options set on this recipe, the target, and `*` from the gulpfile merged into a single hash
-- `.options()` - also a function, that you can call to get the options of another task, such as one of your recipe's dependencies
 - `.task` - the name of this particular task, which is the name of the recipe appended with the name of the target
     - e.g. `browerify-webapp`
 - `.deps` - an array of the names of task dependencies that this task was instructed to build by the config
 - `.other(other_recipe)` - a function that returns the complete name of another task given the name of its recipe and the current target for the current task
     - e.g. `this.other('clean')` within the `transpile-main` task returns the string `'clean-main'`
+- `.friend(other_task)` - a function you can call to get the info of another task, such as one of your recipe's dependencies
+    - the object it returns has:
+    - `.src` - relative path to the input directory given by the other task's target
+    - `.dest` - relative path to the output directory given by the other task's target
+    - `.deps` - an array of the names of task dependencies the other task was/will-be instructed to build
+    - `.options` - options object of the other task

 ## For calling soda from `gulpfile.js`: